 College athletics fall under the large umbrella of education due to their affiliation with universities and colleges.
 College athletics are also big business.
 Thanks in large part to the explosion of college football, the value of their television rights along with the donations that the programs are able to generate benefit the university as a whole.
 According to the NCAA report released in April, the 39 postseason FBS games distributed $505.9m to participants.
 This is an increase of almost $200m from the $309.9m generated during the 2013-14 bowl games under the Bowl Championship Series.
 Not all athletic departments sponsor football.
-It’s tough to understand the funding the financing that athletic departments report because there is no standard and different accounting standards are applied to their financial reports.
+It’s tough to understand the financials that athletic departments report because there is no standard and different accounting standards are applied to their financial reports.

 Private universities keep their financials private, but public university must honor open-records requests and open their financial books.
 USA Today does a great job of compiling these findings in to an interactive table.
 The most interesting thing that can be gleaned from this table is the total subsidy the athletic departments receive from their respective universities.
 Out of the 230 public universities that reported their financial records, only 7 schools reported not accepting any subsidies during the 2013-14 fiscal year.
 Subsidies at schools that are in the highly competitive football offering SEC, Big Ten and Big 12 typically received lower subsidies due to high valued media rights deals.
 Schools from the Group of Five (Mountain West, MAC, C-USA, AAC and Sun Belt) had average subsidies of between $15-25m per school.